-By extending your lease, they avoid vacancy in their building.
-Vacancy can be expensive for landlords in any market, but at the bottom of the commercial real estate cycle, landlords are especially inclined to avoid unnecessary vacancy.
+By extending your lease, they avoid vacancies in their building.
+Vacancy can be expensive for landlords in any market, but at the bottom of the commercial real estate cycle, landlords are especially inclined to avoid unnecessary vacancies.

-Given the uncertainty of the current market (and the fact that there is 4.5 million square feet under construction that is not accounted for with leases), we may see some landlords start to get aggressive in the short term in order to get ahead of the curve and limit their future exposure.
+Given the uncertainty of the current market (and the fact that there are 4.5 million square feet under construction that are not accounted for with leases), we may see some landlords start to get aggressive in the short term in order to get ahead of the curve and limit their future exposure.

 One of the most common issues faced by landlords is a property or space being left vacant for an extended period of time.
 When this happens, the landlord not only misses out on income from the space, but has to spend time marketing the space and chasing leads that may not end in a signed lease.”